gordonguthrie/TheManual/the_manual/chapter4/how_built_in_synths_are_defined_in_Sonic_Pi.md

     end
 ```

-Remember that SonicPi uses SuperCollider to:
+Remember that Sonic Pi uses SuperCollider to:

 * define and play synths
 * define and wire up FX